How to reduce your tax bill as a limited company owner

 If you’re employed by the company, you can make employer contributions to your pension from your company account.
 Employer contributions are normally treated as a business expense, so you won’t pay corporation tax on the contribution.

-Make sure you understand your annual allowance limits first.
-Most people have an annual allowance for pension contributions of £40,000.
+Make sure you understand your pension contribution limits first.
+Most people have an annual allowance of £60,000.
 But you might be able to ‘carry forward’ any allowance you haven’t used from the three previous tax years.

 Want to start a private pension?

-Join thousands of self-employed people already saving and investing with us.
+Join thousands of other business owners already saving and investing with us.